 You made your purchase.
 You love what you bought.
 Now, love it even more by making money off that purchase.

-The app tracks prices on your online purchases and basically takes care of getting a price adjustment for you.
+Paribus tracks prices on your online purchases and when the app detects a price drop it’ll request a price adjustment for you.

 Depending on what you buy, you can save anywhere from $5 to $30 in a month.
 Just sign up once with your email and your receipts are picked up automatically.

 Don’t worry, they completely keep your information safe.
 See my detailed review of Paribus here.